secureCodeBox/secureCodeBox/README.md

 1. Create a local user account
 2. Open the "Tasklist"
 3. Click on "start security scan" in the menu
-4. Select one of the implemented scan process (e.g. NMAP)
+4. Select one of the implemented scan processes (e.g. NMAP)
 5. Configure the Scanner and hit "complete"
 6. Wait for the result and have fun